rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 Our goal is to convince this program to print the contents of `flag.txt`.

 There is an obvious problem: `security_mode` starts at zero, the program never assigns another value to it, and the flag is only printed if `security_mode != 0`.
+At the same time, the adjacent `integrity` field must retain its original value.

 Under the program's intended execution, we lose.